navicore/cem3/docs/TCO_GUIDE.md

-# Tail Call Optimization (TCO) Design
+# Tail Call Optimization (TCO) Guide

 ## Overview

-This document describes the design for implementing tail call optimization in seqc, the Seq compiler.
+This guide describes tail call optimization in seqc, the Seq compiler.
 TCO is a critical optimization for functional and recursive programming styles, allowing recursive functions to execute in constant stack space.

 ## Motivation